cyrusimap/cyrus-imapd/docsrc/imap/developer/basicserver.rst

 Awesome!
 Almost done.
 We will now configure the Cyrus IMAP server to actually use this TLS certificate.
-Open your Cyrus configuration file ``/etc/imapd.conf`` and add the following to lines at the end of it:
+Open your Cyrus configuration file ``/etc/imapd.conf`` and add the following two lines at the end of it:

 ::